CoQ10 ubiquinol

 - Mitochondrial ubiquinol oxidation is necessary for tumour growth.
-(PMID:32641834)
+(Nature, 2020) [PMID:32641834]

 - FSP1 is a glutathione-independent ferroptosis suppressor.
-(PMID:31634899)
+(Nature, 2019) [PMID:31634899]

-_Worker-drafted node, Hermes writer enrichment, pending editorial review._
+_Worker-drafted node — pending editorial review._

 Connections

-CoQ10 / Ubiquinol helps
+CoQ10 ubiquinol helps

-CoQ10 / Ubiquinol protects against
+CoQ10 ubiquinol protects against

 Sources